mpenet/alia/docs/guide.md

 * `:metrics?`: Toggles metrics collection for the created cluster (metrics are enabled by default otherwise).

+* `:jmx-reporting?`: Toggles JMX reporting of the metrics.

 * `:credentials`: Takes a username and password for use with Cassandra's PasswordAuthenticator